Technology

 I’m curious to know what would happen if a rented device was lost or stollen or broken?
 Who is held responsible for replacing or repairing the device?

-QuinnP asked about 3 years ago
+QuinnP asked over 3 years ago

 Similar to technology already in use across the Division, FSD would be responsible for repairing or replacing devices that were accidentally damaged or had a technical issue.